Planning a trip to New York City can be daunting. Especially, if you are an introvert like me. Big cities are not normally my first choice to visit.

 For travellers like me who have some dietary issues and prefer to cook for themselves occasionally, this provides the best of both worlds.

-With the Theatre District, only a 10 -15 minute walk away it makes visiting Times Square and taking in a Broadway Show easy.
+With the Theatre District, only a 10 -15 minute walk away, seeing a Broadway show easy as well as visiting Times Square.

 Central Park is a 10-minute walk as is the Natural Museum of History.

-I prefer to walk rather than take public transport if I can, but for excursions farther afield the subway is only a block away from my preferred hotel.
+I prefer to walk rather than take public transport if I can, but for excursions farther afield the subway station is only a block away from the hotel.

 I hate public transport, well buses anyway.
 And I was worried about the Subway.
 But we mastered it and travelled all around Manhattan.